eriklonnroth/newbscraping/AI_Instructions.md

 **Step 18: Resume Capability**

 - If a scrape was interrupted partway, inspect the partial CSV output and update the script to pick up where it left off, rather than re-scraping existing data

 ---

+## ⚠️ Troubleshooting

+**Common Issues**

+- Failed to run script/application: did you use full pathname?
+- Failed to extract value from some selectors: try adding a 2 second sleep to allow JavaScript to load
+- CSV has empty rows: if using Playwright, ask user to watch what is happening in the browser and bypass any CAPTCHAs or click any "I am a human" checkboxes

+---